 The Digital revolution in the B2B industry

-It has introduced a flood of techniques, the decline of old ones and a reorganization of all techniques, but the goal remains the same- conversions.
+It has introduced a flood of techniques, the decline of old ones, and a reorganization of all techniques, but the goal remains the same- conversions.
 Now summing up all the strategies and coming to the point of how to generate leads, we’ll sum it up all:

 1. Using social media strategically

-- Don’t expect mere a social media presence to be a source of leads.
+- Don’t expect merely a social media presence to be a source of leads.
 Though your presence is important but not always effective.
 Sometimes it’s just not enough to tweet daily or have a page on LinkedIn.

 - You should not dismiss social media channels as a source of leads.
 Many articles online claim that social media is a holy grail for generating leads, but don’t go that far.
 You should not neglect it that far.
-It is a very good channel to communicate to clients.
+It is a very good channel to communicate with clients.

 Twitter has proved to be ineffective

 A Forbes Article from 2013 made tall claims that Twitter was proven effective than Facebook and LinkedIn and generated much more leads for business-to-business models.
 Though we don’t say that it is not true but the claim was not based on such proof.